best-practice-and-impact/spreadsheet-accessibility/interim-draft.md

 ### Confidence intervals

-When communicating confidence intervals put the higher and lower bounds in separate cells next to the data.
-Make sure all columns have clearly labelled column headings [success criterion 1.3.1 info and relationships](https://www.w3.org/TR/WCAG21/#info-and-relationships).
+When communicating confidence intervals it is best practice in terms of usability, accessibility and machine readability to put the higher and lower bounds in separate cells next to the data.
+Make sure all columns have clearly labelled column headings - this is good for usability and essential to meet accessibility [success criterion 1.3.1 info and relationships](https://www.w3.org/TR/WCAG21/#info-and-relationships).

 [Example of how to present confidence intervals (ODS, 4.19KB)](https://gss.civilservice.gov.uk/wp-content/uploads/2021/03/Example-of-how-to-present-confidence-intervals.ods)